pratik-1999/pratik-1999/README.md

 ### Hi there 👋
+I am a computer science student passionate about AI and have worked at a number of promising startups developing impactful products.
+I have research experience in recommendation systems, collaborative filtering and have published a patent recently.

-I am a computer science student passionate about AI.
-I write a lot about Data Science, Computer Vision, Programming, and on Job hunting tips.
+I also write a lot about Data Science, Computer Vision, Programming, and Job hunting tips.
 Please, visit my [blog](https://dashprism.com/author/pratik-pandab/) :)

-Apart from that, I'm available for freelance projects, pro bono consulting or making tech content for your organization.
+Apart from that, I'm available for freelance projects, pro bono consulting or creating tech content for your organization.
 Just reach out!
 <p align='center'>
 <a href="https://twitter.com/_pandav7"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/twitter.png?raw=true"></a>&nbsp;&nbsp;
 <a href="https://www.linkedin.com/in/pratikpandab"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/linkedin.png?raw=true"></a>